View-my-Git-Lab-krafi/telegram-storage-for-static-web/README.md

 Install dependencies using npm install

 `
-npm install express multer form-data dotenv path
+npm install express multer form-data dotenv path cors `
-`

 Dont forget to check the Logs if there is any error and create a bug report

 Create a .env file with your Telegram bot's BOT_TOKEN and CHAT_ID values